qq456cvb/CPPF2/README.md

 </h3>
 </div>

-Object pose estimation is an important topic in 3D vision.
-Though most current state-of-the-art method that trains on real-world pose annotations achieve good results, the cost of such real-world training data is too high.
-In this paper, we propose a novel method for sim-to-real pose estimation, which is effective on both instance-level and category-level settings.
-The proposed method is based on the point-pair voting scheme from CPPF to vote for object centers, orientations, and scales.
-Unlike naive point pairs, to enrich the context provided by each voting unit, we introduce $N$-point tuples to fuse features from more than two points.
-Besides, a novel vote selection module is leveraged in order to discard those `bad' votes.
-Experiments show that our proposed method greatly advances the performance on both instance-level and category-level scenarios.
-Our method further narrows the gap between sim-to-real and real-training methods by generating synthetic training data online efficiently, while all previous sim-to-real methods need to generate data offline, because of their complex background synthesizing or photo-realistic rendering.
+Object pose estimation constitutes a critical area within the domain of 3D vision.
+While contemporary state-of-the-art methods that leverage real-world pose annotations have demonstrated commendable performance, the procurement of such real-world training data incurs substantial costs.
+This paper focuses on a specific setting wherein only 3D CAD models are utilized as a priori knowledge, devoid of any background or clutter information.
+We introduce a novel method, CPPF++, designed for sim-to-real pose estimation.
+This method builds upon the foundational point-pair voting scheme of CPPF, reconceptualizing it through a probabilistic lens.
+To address the challenge of voting collision, we model voting uncertainty by estimating the probabilistic distribution of each point pair within the canonical space.
+This approach is further augmented by iterative noise filtering, employed to eradicate votes associated with backgrounds or clutters.
+Additionally, we enhance the context provided by each voting unit by introducing $N$-point tuples.
+In conjunction with this methodological contribution, we present a new category-level pose estimation dataset, DiversePose 300.
+This dataset is specifically crafted to facilitate a more rigorous evaluation of current state-of-the-art methods, encompassing a broader and more challenging array of real-world scenarios.
+Empirical results substantiate the efficacy of our proposed method, revealing a significant reduction in the disparity between simulation and real-world performance.

+## Update Logs
+- Major update on methods (2023/09/06), check our updated Arxiv paper for more details.
+Now CPPF++ has a much better performance on both NOCS REAL275 and YCB-Video, **using only synthetic CAD models** for training.
+Code coming soon.

 ## Code
 v0.0.1: Initial release.
 Support training and evaluation on NOCS dataset.
   - We follow the same data processing pipeline and dependency setup as [CPPF](https://github.com/qq456cvb/CPPF).
-  - Bug may exist, as the code is refactored with Pytorch Lightning.
-Performance may vary from the original implementation.
+  - This implementation is for the legacy method (arxiv v1).